nasa-gcn/gcn.nasa.gov/app/routes/docs.sample.json.md

 ## JSON Schema Example for Embedding a FITS File

-If you want your notices to be able to include a FITS file with a HEALPix localization map, just `"$ref"` the Core Localization schema from your schema and then embed the FITS file in the `"healpix_file"` property (see also the next example.)
+Use the `"healpix_file"` property of te the Core Localization schema to embed the FITS file of a HEALPix localization map (see also the next example.)
 If you want to be able to include a second HEALPix or other binary data, you need to declare your own property.
 For example, if your notice carries a PDF contour plot, the new property can look like the following.

 ```json
 "contours_file": {